alinex/node-alinex/src/doc/sublime.md

 1. Use `Ctrl/⌘ + D` to duplicate the cursor to the next occurrence of the same word this may be done multiple times.
 Go back with `Ctrl/⌘ + U`.
 2. You may also manually set multiple cursors with `Ctrl/⌘ + Mouseclick`.
 3. `Alt + F3` (`Ctrl + ⌘ + G` on Mac) can be used to directly select all occurrences
   of the current selected word.
+4. A block may be selected and using `Ctrl/⌘ + Shift + L` sets a cursor on each line of the selection.

 If you now edit something it will change on all cursor positions.